zackhanni/soundslikesoma/README.md

 ![Site Logo](https://github.com/zackhanni/zackhanni.github.io/blob/master/img/intro-header.jpg)

-Sounds Like Soma was founded by acclaimed producer, mixing and mastering engineer Zack Hanni in 2007.
-He developed the studio to have a relaxed, laid-back atmosphere, with the commitment, equipment, and quality of a major recording studio.

-His competitive rates and ability to exceed expectations have kept clients coming back, time and time again.

-Come in and record a song with us to find out for yourself why were voted one of the best recording studios in Philadelphia.

 - - -

 # TO DO

-change star favicon to little cat logo face

-add new youtube videos to a new page for video tutorials and lessons

 set up mailchimp for people to sign up and hear about new music releases each month or big events happening , discounts, and more!

-Add pictures to testimonials. show them live at work doing something in studio. reference rec.

-Book with Gage or Zack instead of studio A or B to make it less confusing?

-schedule a tour button on top bar? gets their email and sets up a time to talk.

-about page - 'our story' telling people about who we are and what were about.
-Maybe also have the "why choose soma" part here.

-get emily to draw cleaner 'features' images make feature images 100x100px

-get testimonials from bigger / more important artists (like tye, limm, etc.)

-add video testimonials to the testimonials page

-better logo instead of "soma" in the top corner

-add mailchimp signup at bottom

-add meta information to pages

 reference abbey roads stuido
 	- make services page descriptions consice.